LoyolaChicagoBooks/unoapi/source/05-parallel/parallel.rst

 .. note:: This chapter is being drafted now.
 Set expectations accordingly!
 This is a combination of notes from George's HOC efforts with David Dennis and ChatGPT.

-Here is a timeline of some key developments in parallel computing.
-Here we focus on computers that were designed for parallel/scientific computing.
-We also focus on those that had "on chip" parallelism.

-ENIAC (1945): The first general-purpose electronic computer, designed to perform a wide range of calculations for military and scientific applications.
-This wasn't actually a parallel computer but is widely recognized as the first computer with general-purpose computing capabilities.
-(The EDVAC introduced full support for stored program computing.)

-ILLIAC I (1952): One of the first computers designed specifically for scientific and engineering calculations, featuring a high-speed magnetic drum memory and a custom-built floating-point unit.

-ILLIAC II (1957): An early example of a parallel computing system, featuring multiple processors that could be used to perform parallel computations on a single problem.

-ILLIAC III (1962): A highly parallel computer designed for scientific and engineering calculations, featuring up to 256 processors that could be used to perform parallel computations on large datasets.

-ILLIAC IV (1966): A highly parallel supercomputer that could have up to 64 processing nodes, each of which had its own memory and could execute instructions independently of the others.

-Convex C1 (1985): The first commercial parallel computer, designed for scientific and engineering applications, and based on a custom-designed parallel processing architecture that included multiple processors and memory banks connected by a high-speed interconnect network.

-Cray X-MP (1985): A massively parallel supercomputer that used vector processing and parallelism to achieve high performance on scientific and engineering applications.

-Thinking Machines CM-5 (1991): A massively parallel supercomputer that used a custom-designed interconnect network and vector processors to achieve high performance on a wide range of scientific and engineering applications.

-IBM SP (1993): A massively parallel supercomputer that used a distributed-memory architecture and high-speed interconnect network to achieve high performance on scientific and engineering applications.

-Intel Paragon

-Beyond 1993, parallel computing becomes more of a commodity.
-We provide separate coverage in the next section about clusters, accelerators, and other special-purpose parallel hardware.
+Here is a timeline of key developments in parallel computing, focusing on computers designed for parallel and scientific computing, with an emphasis on on-chip parallelism.
+In 1945, ENIAC, the first general-purpose electronic computer, laid the foundation for computing capabilities, though not specifically designed for parallelism.
+ILLIAC I (1952) and ILLIAC II (1957) were early examples of computers tailored for scientific and engineering calculations, with ILLIAC II introducing parallel computing capabilities.
+In 1962, ILLIAC III emerged as a highly parallel computer, accommodating up to 256 processors for large-scale parallel computations.
+ILLIAC IV (1966) continued the trend with a highly parallel supercomputer featuring 64 independent processing nodes.
+Convex C1 (1985) marked the advent of the first commercial parallel computer, utilizing custom-designed parallel processing architecture for scientific and engineering applications.
+Cray X-MP (1985) employed vector processing and parallelism to achieve remarkable performance.
+In 1991, the Thinking Machines CM-5 supercomputer utilized vector processors and a custom interconnect network to deliver high performance across diverse scientific and engineering applications.
+The IBM SP (1993) featured a distributed-memory architecture and high-speed interconnect network for impressive scientific computing performance.
+Beyond 1993, parallel computing became more ubiquitous, evolving into a commodity.
+Clusters, accelerators, and other specialized parallel hardware emerged, which we cover separately in the subsequent section.

 Cluster Computing
 ^^^^^^^^^^^^^^^^^^